qwercik/uptime/README.md

 - Windows

 ## Installation
 First you must compile library from sources or use an existing library binary file.
-You can use CMakeLists.txt script which you are able to find in this repository.
+You can use CMakeLists.txt script, which you are able to find in this repository.

-Then, you can move a content of include directory and file "libuptime.a" to your compiler's and linker's default directories.
+Then, you can move a content of *uptime/include* and *uptime/lib* directories to your compiler's and linker's default directories.
 Otherwise, you will have to add to your projects custom paths with header and library files.

 ## Usage